kujo4pm/beCollective/README.md

 ## Installation

-* Ensure Mongo exists - the API will connect on the default port (27017)
+* Ensure Mongo exists - the API will connect on the default port (27017) and run in a database beCollective
+* Run

 ## API Reference